List of political parties in the Islamic Republic of Afghanistan: Major parties under the Islamic Republic of Afghanistan

+Minor parties under the Islamic Republic of Afghanistan

 Former parties

+The following is a list of historical parties disestablished prior to the founding of the Islamic Republic.
 Since the coup in 1973, Afghanistan has had many different political parties.
 These include Mohammed Daoud Khan's National Revolutionary Party of Afghanistan, the People's Democratic Party and the Democratic Watan Party of Afghanistan from the communist era, and the Northern Alliance that took power after the Fall of Kabul in April 1992, and ran the country until the Taliban's coup in 1996.